SimiaCryptus/examples.deepart.studio/README.md

 [![](http://examples.deepartist.org/img/6d1e04c3-13d0-458a-af7c-cea5c851af10.jpg)](http://examples.deepartist.org/TextureStereogram/48a3b281-c959-4406-aafa-003863226f66/48a3b281-c959-4406-aafa-003863226f66.html)

 ## Style Transfer
 Depending on your religion, you may wish to paint a painting to resemble some object or scene.
-If you insist on your graven images, you can use the content matching operators.
+If you insist on your graven images, you can use the mask matching operators.
 These are handled slightly differently than the style operators, but are fully illustrated by the following examples.

 ### Content Reconstruction Survey
 Content images can be reconstructed by signal matching using any vision layer, in the same manner as style matching.
 Each level higher conveys less local information, such as color, and more higher-level information such as patterns.
-You can see this in the following survey, which uses each layer in a pipeline to reconstruct target content without any further modifiers.
+You can see this in the following survey, which uses each layer in a pipeline to reconstruct target mask without any further modifiers.

 [![](http://examples.deepartist.org/img/678936dc-a71d-4cce-b4c6-90f43482c852.gif)](http://examples.deepartist.org/ContentReconstructionSurveyEC2/259d1a46-4a18-43d9-bf06-e8f07b45c6ac/259d1a46-4a18-43d9-bf06-e8f07b45c6ac.html)

 ### Simple Style Transfer
-When these content operators are combined with style operators, we can demonstrate classic deep style transfer, such as in this example:
+When these mask operators are combined with style operators, we can demonstrate classic deep style transfer, such as in this example:

 [![](http://examples.deepartist.org/img/cab5c532-4dac-46a1-bb67-02bd154ea837.jpg)](http://examples.deepartist.org/StyleTransfer/333d3514-d2a9-467e-b157-6d9d20969bb6/333d3514-d2a9-467e-b157-6d9d20969bb6.html)